 I don't remember exactly, but I think something might have.

-Initial claims state unemployment benefits declined 10,000.
+Initial claims, state unemployment benefits declined 10,000.

-So we've lost millions have gotten off.
+So we've lost, millions have gotten off.

-We now have a million jobs more that are available today than there are people on unemployment, which is virtual full unemployment, uh zero unemployment.
+We now have a million jobs more that are available today than there are people on unemployment, which is virtual full unemployment, zero unemployment.

 Then you add the record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment.

-Well, what is youth unemployment mean?
+Well, what does youth unemployment mean?

 You know what that means?